 On April 23, 2020, the Company received proceeds of \$0.8 million from the PPP Loan under the PPP of the CARES Act, a portion of which may be forgiven, which the Company used to retain current employees, maintain payroll and make lease and utility payments.
-The PPP Loan matures on April 23, 2022 and bears annual interest at a rate of 1.0%.
-Payments of principal and interest on the PPP Loan were originally deferred for the first six months of the PPP Loan term.
-Thereafter, the Company would have been required to pay the lender equal monthly payments of principal and interest.
-As of March 31, 2021, \$0.7 million of the PPP Loan is recorded on the unaudited condensed balance sheets in current portion of loans payable and \$0.1 million is recorded in loan payable, less current portion.
+In June 2021, the Company received notice from the U.S. Small Business Administration that the principal and interest due under its PPP Loan had been forgiven in full.
+This gain on extinguishment is shown within other income (expense) on the condensed statements of operations for the nine months ended September 30, 2021.